Nexus Fortify SSC

 7. Finally, click on OK to close the warning.

 Congratulations!
-The Sonatype parser plugin is installed and enabled
+The Sonatype parser plugin is installed and enabled.

-IQ - Fortify Integration Service Installation
+IQ - Fortify Integration Service Configuration and Execution

 Service configuration